buraksezer/olric/README.md

 *Please note that, multiple partition owner is an undesirable situation and the fsck component is designed to fix that in a short time.*

-Olric uses HTTP as transport layer.
-It's suitable to transfer small messages between servers. **[HTTP/2](https://hpbn.co/http2/) is highly recommended for production use** because it uses a single TCP socket to deliver multiple requests and responses in parallel.

-When you call **Start** method of Olric, it starts an HTTP server at background which can be configured by the user via **Config** struct.
+When you call **Start** method of Olric, it starts background services with a TCP server.

 ### Consistency and Replication Model